IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/creatingActions.md

     ![](_attachments/createActions9.png)

     In the execution of this skill-based action, the skill executed properly and the output is the job id.
+If an error is generated, review the [Troubleshooting](creatingActions.md#Troubleshooting) section below.

 Learn more about building actions <a href="https://www.ibm.com/docs/en/watsonx/watson-orchestrate/current?topic=assistants-building-your-ai-assistant-actions" target="_blank">here</a>.

 # Verify the job in the Ansible Automation Platform console
 Return to the Ansible Automation Platform (AAP) console and review the job information.